 The Law no. 111/1996 on the safe deployment, regulation, licensing and control of nuclear activities, hereinafter called the Law no. 111/1996, provides the legislative framework governing the safety of nuclear and radiological facilities.
+The purpose of the Law is to provide for a comprehensive legal framework for the regulation, licensing and control of all activities related to the peaceful use of nuclear energy.

-The Law no. 111/1996 empowers the National Commission for Nuclear Activities Control (CNCAN), which is the national nuclear regulatory authority, to issue mandatory regulations, to issue licences for nuclear facilities and activities, to perform assessments and inspections to verify compliance with the nuclear safety requirements and to take any necessary enforcement actions.
+The Law no. 111/1996 empowers the National Commission for Nuclear Activities Control (CNCAN), which is the national nuclear regulatory authority, to issue mandatory regulations, to grant licences for nuclear facilities and activities, to perform assessments and inspections in order to verify the compliance with the nuclear safety requirements and to take any necessary enforcement actions.
+CNCAN is the only nuclear regulatory authority in Romania.
 The list of the regulations issued by CNCAN is presented in the Annex L-6.